MakeSchool-Tutorials/web-7-react-redux-tetris-app/P01-Grid-Square/content.md

 That might seem like a lot of styles but much of what is there will be reused throughout this tutorial.
 With this arrangement we can easily make changes to the size and border in a single place, at the top of the style sheet.

-# Test a Grid Sqaure
+# Test a Grid Square

 > [action]
 >